 They are happy to guide you with a possible research topic.
-You can brainstorm with your professor before you can identify a topic which is suitable for your paper.
+You can brainstorm with your professor before you can identify a topic that is suitable for your paper.

 However, please go to your professor after adequate preparation on ideas that you find interesting.
 You should always appreciate the professor for taking out time from the schedule, therefore, it is important that you are prepared for the discussion.

 Another important aspect is to try narrowing down the topic.
 This is also a common challenge students come across.

 They choose a broad topic.
 You should choose a narrow topic to provide a better analysis.
 For example, choosing between civil and criminal law and then going deeper and deeper until you get the branch of law that is possible to analyze in a single research paper.

 Then you may start to search for the cases connected with it.
 A topic will be very difficult to research if it is too broad or narrow.